dibyendumajumdar/ravi/README.md

 There are other attempts to add static typing to Lua but these efforts are mostly about adding static type checks in the language while leaving the VM unmodified.
 So the static typing is merely to aid programming - the code is eventually translated to Lua and executed in the VM.

 My motivation is somewhat different - I want to enhance the VM to support more efficient operations when types are known.
-I would also like to add one additional type - an array.
-This is to allow more efficient array operations.

 Status
 ------